Passenger Network Ridership Model Through a BRT System, the case of TransMilenio in Bogot\'a: Materials and Methods

+We have modeled the TM system by a heterogenous graph, \textit{i.e.} a graph with different node or edge types.
+Our model has directed edges and contains two types of nodes corresponding to stations ($S$) and buses ($B$):

+TM stations are represented by vertices of type $v_s$ and bus nodes of type $v_b$.
+A subset of weakly connected $v_b$ nodes is called a route.
+Each of the nodes of a route represents a planned stop at a specific station and is connected to that station.
+Except for the first and last station of the route, all edges between station and bus nodes are bidirectional as passengers may either mount or alight at them.
+At the first station the edge is directed from the $v_s$ station node to the $v_b$ bus node (as passengers may only mount) and at the last station from the $v_b$ bus node to the $v_s$ station node as passengers may only alight.
+A $v_b$ node is connected to the next bus node in the route representing the bus movement.
+Figure \ref{fig:enrutamiento} shows a toy example with seven $s$ nodes (stations) and two routes (A and B).

-Using the bipartite model, together with the scheduling information of the routes and the boarding time of passengers, it is possible to assign a possible route per passenger that minimizes his traveling time.
+Using the heterogenous graph model, together with the scheduling information of the routes and the boarding time of passengers, it is possible to assign a route to each passenger that minimizes their traveling time.
 We have adapted the Dijikstra shortest path algorithm to minimize the expected time of arrival of the traveler.
 This allows us to calculate the occupation of a bus from a particular route at any given time.